Benefits of wool rugs

 Wool Vs Nylon Carpet

 The difference between wool and nylon is not only in their texture but also in their properties.
 Wool is a natural fiber extracted from sheep.
 They are very soft and comfy.
+It is normal to notice wool rug shedding when newly bought, but that gradually lessens and stop over time.

 Nylon is synthetic and is hard in texture-wise and more durable.
 Carpets made from plastic are mostly machine-made and can be made very identical to wool.